 Babies aren’t generally known for their sleeping skills, but that’s got more to do with the way they wear their parents out than it does with the amount they actually sleep.
 In fact, for the first 3 months of their lives, the National Sleep Foundation recommends that babies sleep between 14 and 17 hours out of every 24.
-If you’re concerned that your little one might be sleeping too much, keeping track of the number of hours he is sleeping in a 24-hour day can help to pinpoint whether he is actually getting more sleep than average.
+If you’re concerned that your little one might be sleeping too much, keeping track of the number of hours they are sleeping in a 24-hour day can help to pinpoint whether they are actually getting more sleep than average.

 A 2010 study in Pediatrics suggests that it’s in the first 4 months where the biggest and most dramatic consolidation of sleep happens – after that, it’s more slow and steady, but in these first 4 months, babies’ sleep may change fairly quickly, which means that figuring out whether something is out of the ordinary can be difficult.
-In the end, though, the best judge of whether a baby is sleeping too much or not enough is how healthy he is and how well he is growing.
+In the end, though, the best judge of whether a baby is sleeping too much or not enough is how healthy they are and how well they are growing.
 Parents of babies who are healthy, and who are growing and gaining weight steadily, steadily eating, and steadily producing wet and dirty diapers, generally don’t have anything to worry about.

 Common reasons for extra sleep